Senior School Prospectus.

 The Application Process

-In January of each year there is a presentation to interested parents and students.
-The Vice-Principal for Y12-13 outlines the details of the programmes available, while Heads of Department outline the details of each subject and its requirements.
+In January of each year, there is a presentation to interested parents and students.
+The Vice-Principal for Y12-13 (DP and CP Coordinators) outline the details of the programmes available, while Heads of Department outline the details of each subject and its requirements.
 The Higher Education Counsellors are available to answer any questions about the implications of subject choices on university applications.
 Students, in discussion with their parents and current teachers, then determine which courses in each subject group might be appropriate for them.
-This information is then submitted to the Vice-Principal who may consult further with the student and their subject teachers as to the suitability of their choices.
+This information is then submitted to the Vice-Principal (DP and CP Coordinators) who may consult further with the student and their subject teachers as to the suitability of their choices.
 Where there are concerns about the student’s present level of achievement, the College reserves the right not to accept a student into the Diploma Programme.
 Such students may be guided into doing DP Courses, the IB Career-related Certificate or be recommended to transfer to the Applied Learning pathway at another ESF school.

 Students entering from another school